-Energy Organization or Office Development activities may include, but are not limited to, planning and/or establishment of an energy organization such as a campus energy office, campus energy committee, or other organizational unit, or the enhancement of an existing organizational unit.
+Energy Organization or Office Development activities may include, but are not limited to, planning and/or establishment of an energy organization such as a tribal utility, energy office, Energy Service Company (ESCO), tribal energy committee, tribal energy commission, or other organizational unit, or the enhancement of an existing organizational unit.

-This effort is expected to be in response to a specific need or goal, have specific outcomes (measurable results or end-products), and have identified sources of funding or revenue to sustain the operation beyond DOE funding.
+This effort is expected to be in response to a specific need or goal of Applicant, have specific outcomes (measurable results or end-products), and have identified sources of funding or revenue to sustain the operation beyond DOE funding.